colinpaicemq/PKI/README.md

 The members should be run in the following order

 ### DEFCAT - define a usercatalog
-If you are going to use the default HLQ (PKISERVE) for the VSAM datasets, you should set up an alias pointing to a user catalog.
+If you are going to use the default HLQ (PKISERV) for the VSAM datasets, you should set up an alias pointing to a user catalog.
 This member gives an example job to define a user catalog

 ### ALIAS - define an alias for the HLQ pointing to a user catalog
 This member is an example IDCAMS define alias command.